Trump Administration Appeals Contraception Case to SCOTUS: What This Means for Women’s Health

 In addition to preventing unwanted pregnancies, the ability to make choices about reproductive health allows women to exert control over their economic future.
 Indeed, having access to birth control has been shown to lift women out of poverty.
 The administration’s rule would undermine women’s capacity to make decisions about whether and when to have children.
 If employers opt not to cover contraception, women may have a harder time finding or affording it.

-The administration’s attempt to make it harder for women to access birth control is especially worrisome in light of our recent findings on women’s health and maternal health.
-Among 11 high-income countries, women in the U.S. had the highest rate of maternal mortality due to complications from pregnancy or childbirth.
-The recently passed Preventing Maternal Deaths Act, which channels federal funding to states to study ways of preventing pregnancy-related deaths, is a much-needed step toward improving maternal care in the U.S.
+The administration’s attempt to make it harder for women to access birth control is especially worrisome in light of a recent Commonwealth Fund study on women’s health and health care.
+Among 11 high-income countries, women in the U.S. had the highest rate of maternal mortality because of complications from pregnancy or childbirth.
+The recently passed Preventing Maternal Deaths Act, which channels federal funding to states to study ways of preventing pregnancy-related deaths, is a much-needed step toward improving maternal care.

-If the administration’s rule had gone into effect, it would worsen access to care and health outcomes for U.S. women.
+If SCOTUS rules in favor of the administration and the rule goes into effect, it will worsen access to care and health outcomes for U.S. women.
 Women in the U.S. already pay among the highest out-of-pocket health care costs, and one of three skip needed care because it is unaffordable.
 The ACA reduced women’s contraceptive out-of-pocket expenses by 20 percent.
-But if the Trump administration ultimately succeeds in making it easier for employers to deny contraceptive coverage, it will hinder women’s ability to afford birth control.
+If the Trump administration ultimately succeeds and employers can deny contraceptive coverage for any reason, it will hinder women’s ability to afford birth control.